pfz3/pfz3.github.io/_posts/2014-08-24-first-post.md

 " target="_blank"><img src="https://i.ytimg.com/vi_webp/mRuSYQ5Npek/default.webp"
 alt="Machining" width="480"/></a>

 A CP-Ti chip produced at GT is shown below.
-The chip was etched to reveal grain boundary.
-Optical microscopy can only achieve so much resolution but this image on the scale of the chip is useful for qualitatively observing the heterogeneity of the chip.
+The chip was etched to reveal structure (grain/twin boundaries).
+Optical microscopy can only achieve so much resolution however even at this scale the chip is useful for qualitatively observing the heterogeneity of the chip.

 [![Image](https://farm4.staticflickr.com/3891/15119720722_3b72b8854f_z.jpg)](https://www.flickr.com/photos/127308447@N06/15119720722/)